nlnwa/warchaeology/docs/reference/cli/warc_console.md

 ```
   -h, --help               help for console
       --suffixes strings   only process files with these suffixes (default [.warc,.warc.gz])
+      --tmp-dir string     directory used for temporary files (default "/tmp")
 ```

 ### Options inherited from parent commands